kentkr/data-dec/README.md

 # How it works

-By calling the command `dec build`, the tool will compile all python code found in `project/models/*.py`.
-There, functions should be defined that return a spark DataFrame.
-Each of these functions should get a few decorators: model, reference, or test.
+By calling the command `dec build`, the tool will compile all python code found in `<your_project>/models/**/*.py`.

-Each decorator then assigns the function to an Entity class which stores the compiled code.
-From there, the cli can run each model, test them, or do both.
+Decorators can be used to define those functions as models, apply tests to them, or denote a dependendency on another model.

+The code then gets compiled into a DAG that can be ran, tested, or visualized by the cli.

+All "models" must return a pyspark dataframe to be written to databricks.
 Anything defined in the spark api gets ran on databricks.
 Everything else is executed locally.

 # Quick start